InterSystems SQL Reference

 By default, all three functions are case-sensitive and replace all matching instances.

-The following example searches for every instance of the substring 'K' and replaces it with the substring 'P':
+The following example searches for every instance of the substring 'P' and replaces it with the substring 'K':

-The following embedded SQL example searches for every instance of the substring 'KANSAS' and replaces it with the substring 'NEBRASKA':
+The following example searches for every instance of the substring 'KANSAS' and replaces it with the substring 'NEBRASKA':

 SELECT REPLACE('','','Nothing'),